Introduction of Pancreatic Cysts and Tumours

 Pancreatoblastoma, pancreatic lymphoma, focal pancreatitis, accessory intraparenchymal spleen are some other rare tumours.

 Majority of these cysts and tumours are small and do not announce themselves by causing symptoms.
 They are detected when Ultrasound, CT or MRI is done to investigate unrelated symptoms.
 With advances in diagnostics, imaging and their frequent use, more and more such pancreatic lesions are being discovered.

 - Jaundice (yellowing of eyes, skin, and urine)

 - Feeling of fullness after food or bloating

 - Lump in the abdomen

 - Computed tomography (CT): Computed tomography (CT) is a diagnostic procedure in which the patient is scanned with a beam of x-rays.
 The resulting signals are computer-processed, generating slices of the image of inside.
-For better characterization intravenous contrast is administered and images are acquired in various phases of the passage of contrast through the pancreas, blood vessels and tumour (dual/triple phase).

 - Magnetic resonance imaging (MRI): Magnetic resonance imaging (MRI) is a modality in which strong magnetic fields, radio waves and the computer are used to generate images of the inside of your abdomen.